Per Helander: Education and career

 Helander was born in Umeå, his grandfather is Dick Helander, the former bishop of Strängnäs.

 Helander studied physics at Chalmers University of Technology, where he received a Master's degree in plasma physics in 1991.
 Subsequently, he earned a PhD degree at the same institution in theoretical physics in 1994 with a thesis titled Dynamics of Fast Ions in Tokamaks.
 His doctoral advisors were Mietek Lisak and Dan Anderson.

 Afterwards, Helander was a postdoctoral fellow at Massachusetts Institute of Technology in the group of Dieter Sigmar.
 He then joined the theory department at Culham Science Centre (now Culham Centre for Fusion Energy) in Abingdon of the United Kingdom Atomic Energy Authority in 1996.
 He was an adjunct professor at Chalmers University of Technology from 2002 till 2005.

 In 2006, Helander was appointed Scientific Fellow at the Greifswald Branch of the Max Planck Institute for Plasma Physics.
-He was appointed to a chair for theoretical plasma physics at the University of Greifswald.
+He succeeded Jürgen Nührenberg, an eminent theorist who had developed the physics basis of Greifswald's Wendelstein 7-X stellarator.
+Helander was also appointed to a chair for theoretical plasma physics at the University of Greifswald.